SonDinh5310/GIF/README.md

+- 👋 Hi, I’m Son but you can call me James

-- 👋 Hi, I’m @sondinh5310, a student at UET - University of Engineering and Technology
+- 👋 I'm a student at UET - University of Engineering and Technology

 - 👀 I’m interested in web development and currently working hard to master it